Architecture diagrams

 • The configuration is a fully private network configuration - that is, the workloads are launched on nodes that do not have public IP addresses into a private subnet.

-• They connect outbound to the CDP Control Plane over a fixed IP and port range.
+• They connect outbound to the Cloudera Control Plane over a fixed IP and port range.

-Some of the CDP data services are based on AWS EKS clusters.
+Some of the Cloudera data services are based on AWS EKS clusters.
 Amazon EKS manages the Kubernetes Control Plane while the worker nodes that make up the cluster get provisioned in the customer’s VPC.
 The EKS Control Plane has an API endpoint for administrative purposes which is commonly referred to as "cluster endpoint".
-The CDP data service itself is accessible through a service endpoint ELB.
+The Cloudera data service itself is accessible through a service endpoint ELB.

 This is illustrated in the following diagram: